Whiting Bay: Present

 In the late 1950s the steamer services to Arran from the mainland stopped calling in at Whiting Bay and the service changed to a car ferry calling only at Brodick from 1957.
 This led to the fortunes of Whiting Bay waning and the venerable steamer pier shut in the early 1960s.
-The village still has a modest pier situated on the shore close to the line of tiny shops in the centre of the village with their rears to the water.
+The village still has a modest pier in the centre of the village, close to a line of tiny shops backing onto the sea.
 Many of the grander villas have been converted into tourist amenities such as hotels, guesthouses and restaurants and the village has a large proportion of such accommodation on the island.
 The Whiting Bay Golf Club continues to operate, as does the putting green.
 The village also has a primary school, a doctors' surgery and a number of businesses catering for visitors such as an art gallery.
 In the 2011 Census the population of Whiting Bay was 620.

-Notable Sites
+Notable sites

 The basic character of the village is formed by settlement along the coastal road, with a line late of Victorian villas in the northern part of the village which were built as boarding houses.